 Follow the steps below:

-command below to update the system package repository information:
+1. Run the following apt command to update the system package repository information:

 sudo apt update